Meditation for Impatient People

 That last return is the win.
 Not calm.
 Not silence.
 Just returning once.

-Mindful.net uses this “notice and return” workflow in the Mindfulness Practices App because it gives impatient users a clear finish line.
+Mindful.net uses this “notice and return” workflow in the Mindfulness Practices App because it gives impatient users a clear finish line, almost like marking a Parking Lot Pause on a teaching whiteboard: park the urge, return to the anchor, then review what happened.
 For a broader foundation, the mindfulness meditation starter guide explains the same skill in slower detail.

 Walking meditation for restless bodies